openSVM/larp/README.md

 ## Integration with Aide

-Sidecar is designed to work seamlessly with the Aide editor.
-To connect your local Sidecar instance with Aide:
+LARP is designed to work seamlessly with the Aide editor.
+To connect your local LARP instance with Aide:

 1. Run the Aide production build or build from source using [this repository](https://github.com/codestoryai/ide)
-2. Run the sidecar binary
+2. Run the larp binary
-3. Since you have a sidecar binary already running, the editor will prefer to use this over starting its own process
+3. Since you have a larp binary already running, the editor will prefer to use this over starting its own process
 4. Congratulations!
-You are now running sidecar for Aide locally with your own built binary
+You are now running larp for Aide locally with your own built binary

 ## Feature Ideas

-Here are 10 creative and easy-to-implement ideas for enhancing Sidecar:
+Here are 10 creative and easy-to-implement ideas for enhancing LARP:

 1. **Language-Specific Documentation Generator**: Automatically generate documentation comments based on code analysis and best practices for each language.